Read the resignations, not the benchmarks

-The same week, OpenAI added Dean Ball, former White House AI adviser, as Head of Strategic Futures.
-It published o3 results at Boston Children's Hospital, with 18 unsolved rare pediatric disease diagnoses confirmed by clinicians in NEJM AI.
+- OpenAI published o3 medical results from Boston Children's Hospital.
+Eighteen unsolved rare pediatric disease cases, with diagnoses later confirmed by clinicians in NEJM AI.

-A leaked internal DeepMind report said morale is increasingly negative.
+Then an internal DeepMind report leaked.
+It said morale is increasingly negative.
 It said the company's models have slipped to fifth place on industry benchmarks.
-Staff worry leadership is conceding the race to AGI.
+Staff worried leadership was quietly conceding the race to AGI.

-Those words matter less than the actions they describe.
-A fifth-place model with a bright future hires the world's best people.
-A first-place model with a darkening one loses them.
+The exact words matter less than what they describe.
+A fifth-place lab with a bright future hires the best people in the world.
+A first-place lab with a darkening one watches them walk out.

 Benchmarks are easy to fix with compute.
 Morale and trust are not.

-Google continues to publish safety roadmaps and fund academic multi-agent risk research.
+Google keeps publishing safety roadmaps and funding academic multi-agent risk research.
 It has distribution, capital, and infrastructure that neither OpenAI nor Anthropic can match.
-The argument that Google will win by being the platform underneath everyone else is not crazy.
+The bet that Google wins by becoming the platform everyone else runs on is not a crazy bet.

 But infrastructure without the people who build the models is not an AI company.
-It is a hosting business with good brand recognition.
+It is a hosting business with excellent brand recognition.
+The chips do not have ideas.
+The researchers do, and the researchers are the ones leaving.

-That is a signal the best researchers hear.
-Top AI researchers do not join companies for salary alone.
-They join the lab that is moving fastest, working on the hardest problem, and staying ahead of the policy risk.
-If one lab becomes the one the government leaves alone, the decision is not difficult.
+Top researchers do not move for salary alone.
+They move toward the lab going fastest, working on the hardest problem, and staying ahead of the policy risk that could freeze everyone else.
+When one lab becomes the safe harbor, the choice is not difficult.

 You can read benchmark tables.
 You can parse safety papers.
 You can track stock prices.
-The most reliable indicator of where the industry is heading is where the best people choose to work.
-Right now they are choosing Anthropic and OpenAI.
+The most reliable map of where this industry is heading is where the best people choose to work, and right now they are choosing Anthropic and OpenAI.

-That will not last forever.
+This will not hold forever.
 Markets correct.
 Leadership changes.
-A competitor with a clear mission, capital, and political cover can pull people back.
+A lab with a clear mission, real capital, and political cover can pull people back as fast as it lost them.

-For now, the floor of the industry is shifting under the labs that are losing people.
-If your strategy depends on a specific provider's model line, watch the departures, not the announcements.
+For now, the floor is shifting under whichever labs are losing their best people.
+If your strategy depends on one provider's model line, watch who is quitting, not what is being announced.
+The press release is written by the company.
+The resignation letter is written by the person who already knows.

 Tags for AI Agents